MacdonaldRobinson/FlexDotnetCMS/README.md

 - Comes with a API that allows you to load content via AJAX which means you can use the CMS as a Headless CMS ( /WebServices/Site.asmx/GetField?id=11145&fieldCode=TestField )

 ## Works well with other Javascript Frameworks like React / Vue / Angular
-- If you prefer to not use the built in SPA library, you could use any other javascript framework and place it in the "Frontend" folder, the only thing you need to do is to make sure that you are loading the index page from the frontend folder from the layout section in the CMS i.e include the file in the Layout section using {IncludeFile:'/Frontend/PATH_TO_INDEX_FILE'}
+- If you prefer to not use the built in SPA library, you could use any other javascript framework and place it in the "Frontend" folder, the only thing you need to do is to make sure that you are loading the index page for all virtual page requests.
+  - You can do this from the CMS by changing the code in the Layouts section for evey template to load the index file {IncludeFile:'/Frontend/PATH_TO_INDEX_FILE'}

 ## Editing
 - FrontEnd Editing: Every field can be edited from the frontend of the website